mlr-archive/wiki-old/mlr-developer-team-and-contributors-page.md

 PhD Student at LMU Munich and member of the computational statistics working group.
 I'm interested in variable selection and hyperparameter tuning, especially for gradient boosting.
 I work on variable importance, tuning and  preprocessing wrappers.

 ## [![Github Avatar](https://avatars3.githubusercontent.com/u/18633953?v=3&s=40)](https://github.com/bhvieira) Bruno Hebling Vieira
-BSc in Medical Physics and currently pursuing a MSc in Physics Applied to Medicine and Biology from the University of São Paulo (USP).
+MSc in Physics Applied to Medicine and Biology and BSc in Medical Physics, currently pursuing a DSc also from the University of São Paulo (USP).
 I'm committed to add new useful measures and learners to mlr.

 ## [![Github Avatar](https://avatars2.githubusercontent.com/u/4913951?v=3&s=32)](https://github.com/MasonGallo) Mason Gallo
 I am a graduate student at Georgia Tech with industry experience in machine learning.
 I implemented hyperparameter tuning visualization, and I also work on various parts of mlr along with the tutorial.